Pensions Management Institute

 In this section we look at occupational schemes in more detail, outlining the types of occupational schemes that are available to employees and how the schemes are funded.
 It also covers trusts and trusteeship and gives information about the importance of clear communication and the administration of pension schemes.

-This section relates to your Study Manual - Workplace Pensions Schemes and can be found in the relevant pages of the Retirement Provision Certificate Study Manual
+This section relates to your Study Manual - Workplace Pensions Schemes and can be found in the relevant pages of the Retirement Provision Study Manual

 In this section we give you an overview of pensions.
 We look at the: